Silo#

 Floating Walls#

-Floating wall is a temporary (its start and end times are defined) flat wall, generally used for holding the particles during the filling and before the discharge stage.
+The floating wall is a temporary flat wall (its start and end times are defined) and it is generally used for holding the particles during the filling of particles within the simulation domain.

-In this subsection, the information on floating walls is defined.
+In this subsection, the information on the floating walls is defined.
 First of all, the total number of floating walls is specified.
-Then for each floating wall, we should specify its normal vector, a point on the wall, start and end times.
+Then for each floating wall, we specify its normal vector, a point on the wall, start time and end time.

-In this simulation, we need a stopper (floating wall) in the filling stage (0-4 s).
+In this simulation, we need a floating wall in the filling stage (0-4 s).
 Hence, we set start time and end time equal to 0 and 4, respectively.
-The stopper should be in the xy plane and be located at the bottom of the silo.
+The wall should be in the xy plane and be located at the bottom of the silo.
 We use this information to select the point on the stopper (0, 0, 0) and its normal vector (0, 0, 1).

 subsection floating walls